 If you’re still planning to work once you move, income taxes may be more important than someone near or already retired.
 Some states have income taxes while others don’t, and some even have local income taxes on top of state income taxes.

 Sales tax is another lesser tax to consider.
 Generally, states with lower property tax rates have a higher sales tax.
-Unless you are a heavy consumer, sales tax may not mean as much to you, but it’s still a good thing to know when comparing locations for your geoarbitrage strategy.
+Unless you are a heavy consumer, sales tax may not mean as much to you, but it’s still good to know when comparing locations for your geoarbitrage strategy.

 8. Having healthcare in geoarbitrage

-- Costa Rica
+2. Costa Rica

-- Spain
+3. Spain

 All things to think about when narrowing down your search for the perfect geoarbitrage location.